Your browser version is no longer supported, so you may experience issues while using this site.

 Buying a new car?
 Here’s how it may impact your premium

 Choosing a new car is as exciting as it is daunting, as it gets you thinking about more than just the price on the sticker.
-Your new car will probably affect your insurance premium, even though you could have the same AAMI Safe Driver Rewards®, park it in the same space, and drive the same routes.
-Here, we uncover the factors that could affect your premium, so you can keep them in mind when buying your new car.
+Your new ride will probably affect your car insurance premium, even though you could have the same AAMI Safe Driver Rewards®, park it in the same space, and drive the same routes.
+Here, we uncover the factors that could affect your insurance premium, so you can keep them in mind when buying your new car.

 You’re buying a more (or less) expensive car